-Budapest History Museum - Budapest Museums
+Budapest History Museum in Budapest

 Located in recently renovated Royal Palace in Buda, the Budapest History Museum in Hungary is one of the country’s relatively newer institutions of the 19th century.
 But, the chief task of the museum is to research and organize the chronological events of the city.